 A trained neuroscientist, Pam came to the MS Society from Alberta Innovates where she spent over a decade and a half leading innovation and change.
 Her leadership at Alberta Innovates included significantly growing the health research portfolio and strengthening integration of research and health systems to maximize impact for patients and providers.
 She also led the establishment of a new Alberta Innovates organization that consolidated four corporations across the health, energy, agriculture, and forestry sectors.
 Pam started her career as a faculty member at the University of Calgary at Hotchkiss Brain Institute and then moved to Alberta Heritage Foundation for Medical Research where she held a number of leadership roles.

-Hailing from Edmonton, Alberta, Pam is a published researcher and has been awarded the Canadian Psychological Association of Excellence and the Neuroscience Canada Foundation Award.
-Pam believes in achieving impact in the health domain, a passion she developed as a basic scientist with a strong desire to facilitate the linkage between basic research and clinical care.
-Pam is motivated and excited by the ability to touch people affected by MS and their families in a more tangible way.
+Hailing from Edmonton, Alberta, and currently residing in Calgary, Alberta, Pam is a published researcher and has been awarded Hotchkiss Brain Institute Alumni of the Year, Canadian Psychological Association of Excellence, and the Neuroscience Canada Foundation Award.
+Pam believes in achieving impact in the health domain, a passion she developed as a basic scientist with a strong desire to facilitate translation between basic research and clinical care.

 416-967-3003 or 1-866-922-6065 ext.
 3003